-To further deliver on our policy objectives, in 2022/23 we along with WPDG entered into a joint venture partnership called Develop Warwickshire.
-The split of ownership in the joint venture is WCC (30%), WPDG (20%) and Countryside Partnerships PLC (50%).
+To further deliver on our policy objectives, in 2022/23 we along with WPDG entered into a joint venture partnership called Develop Warwickshire LLP.
+The split of ownership in the joint venture is the Council (30%), WPDG (20%) and Countryside Partnerships PLC (50%).
+No transactions took place between the Council and Develop Warwickshire LLP in 2023/24 or 2022/23.